divolte/divolte-collector/docs/deployment.rst

 ==========
 When deploying under Kubernetes there are some steps to take to minimise data loss during rolling updates and scaling.
 These are:

 - Use the :code:`/ping` endpoint as a liveness probe.
 - Set the ``divolte.global.server.shutdown_delay`` property to be long enough for liveness to evaluate as false.
 Kubernetes defaults to using a probe interval of 10 seconds, with 2 successive probes failing before an instance is not considered live.
 In this case setting the delay to 20 seconds would be appropriate.
- - Set the ``divolte.global.server.shutdown_timeout`` property appropriately so that requests underway can complete, but the Kubernetes shutdown timeout is not exceeded.
+- Set the ``divolte.global.server.shutdown_timeout`` property so that requests underway can complete while ensuring that the Kubernetes shutdown timeout is not exceeded.
 The Kubernetes shutdown timeout defaults to 30 seconds: after accounting for the liveness delay, this means that setting this property to 5 seconds leaves another 5 seconds for the sinks to flush any outstanding data before Kubernetes forcefully kills the container.

 These values may need to be adjusted appropriately for your infrastructure.